Top of School Hill, Lewes, before the War Memorial was built in the early 1920s (a feebly coloured R.A. Co. card).

 Towards the end of the Edwardian era Baxters are believed to have opened a short-lived branch at Steyning - several collotype cards of Steyning are known (1908 postmark seen) marked "W.E.
 Baxter Ltd., Steyning & Lewes".

-The Baxter family came to Lewes from Surrey.
+The Baxter family is believed to have originated in Surrey.
 After training in London, John Baxter (1781-1858) settled in Lewes and set up a printing press on School Hill in 1802.
 He invented a composition inking roller, which proved to be a major technical advance, and published a wide variety of books, including the illustrated "Baxter" Bible and Horsfield's History of Lewes.
 In 1837, together with his youngest son, William Edwin Baxter, he launched the highly successful Sussex Agricultural Express, which continues today as the Sussex Express.
 William edited the paper for many years and succeeded his father as proprietor.

 Of John Baxter's three sons, the best known was George (1804-1867), who moved to London in 1827 and became a celebrated engraver and colour printmaker.
 George invented an elaborate process of printing using a succession of engraved metal plates and wood blocks to transfer oil paints to paper.
 The resulting "Baxter Prints" are keenly collected today.